 Includes Lunch

 Today we travel by train to Cusco.
-The route covered by the Titicaca train is considered to be one of the most beautiful in the world, and we’ll be welcomed at Puno station by local musicians as we board.
+The route covered by the Titicaca train is considered to be one of the most beautiful in the world, and we will be welcomed at Puno station by local musicians as we board.
 Facilities aboard include two dining cars serving the finest gourmet food, decorated in the style of the Pullman cars of the 1920s.

 Includes Breakfast